eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 1. The Wallet Instance authenticates the PID Provider or Attestation Provider using the certificate referred to in [section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle).
-This ensures that the User can trust that the PID or PID or attestation they are about to receive, is issued by an authenticated PID Provider or Attestation Provider respectively.
+This ensures that the User can trust that the PID or attestation they are about to receive, is issued by an authenticated PID Provider or Attestation Provider respectively.
 See [section 6.6.2.2](#6622-wallet-instance-authenticates-the-pid-provider-or-attestation-provider) below describing how this will be done.